MorganGravelat/Spreaddit/README.md

 - Create, view, edit, and delete
    - Posts
    - Spreads
-   - Comments
    - Fun
-- Like, Unlike posts and comments

 Upcoming features:
 - Top spreads will be featured on the main page based off interactions.